gankoji/pisort/README.md

 the initial greedsort merge is run, to 'clean up' the approximately sorted list that this phase produces.

+## ColumnSort (Done)
 (20200826 Update) After today's commits, we've managed to implement a working version of the columnsort algorithm, which reuses some of our previous work (the heapsort implementation) as the subordinate sorting algorithm.
 Funny, how all of these different sorting techniques require an 'actual sorting implementation' under the hood...

+## Unit Tests!
+Sort of ...
+(Done)
 Also of note, unit testing functionality has been added to cover the columnsort implementation, and can be called directly from make!
 Simply run 'make test' to compile the unit test bench and see the results.
 At the moment, the tests are pretty trivial, but I thought it was a good time to get the basics setup for future use.

+## Refactoring Time!
+(Already?)
+(Also, Done)
 Next up will be a slight refactor of main, mostly to break out the initial loop of greedsort to its own function.
 I think the final intent is to have greedSort be a fuction, who's body simply calls out to a handful of helpers, like columnSort.
 Additionally, we'll refactor the makefile to place build artifacts into their own folder, and the final binary outputs to yet another one.
 This should help keep the development space clear.

+## GreedSort, cut 2 (In Progress)

+Now that we've spent some serious time and effort understanding the inner workings of this algorithm, including implementing the minor pieces needed to build it up (like heapsort, columnsort, and the initial run creation), as well as refactored the code to make it much easier to understand the pieces and how they fit together, it's time to take another crack at getting the merge phase down in code.
+That's the goal for this week/weekend (28-30 Aug).

 ## Profiling